Dave Krieg

 David Michael Krieg (/ˈkreɪɡ/ KRAYG-'; born October 20, 1958) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He attended Milton College in his home state of Wisconsin and made the Seattle Seahawks as an undrafted free agent.
-In his 19-year NFL career, Krieg played for the Seahawks (1980–1991), Kansas City Chiefs (1992–1993), Detroit Lions (1994), Arizona Cardinals (1995), Chicago Bears (1996), and Tennessee Oilers (1997–1998).
+In his 18-year NFL career, Krieg played for the Seahawks (1980–1991), Kansas City Chiefs (1992–1993), Detroit Lions (1994), Arizona Cardinals (1995), Chicago Bears (1996), and Tennessee Oilers (1997–1998).

 College career

-At Milton, a now-defunct small private college in Milton, Wisconsin, Krieg began as the 7th-string quarterback for his school's NAIA team, the Wildcats.
-Given the opportunity to play in the fourth game of his freshman season (1976), he completed four passes—three of them for touchdowns—and continued to play well enough to start for the rest of his college career.
-He and Dave Kraayeveld (who also played for the Seahawks) are the only NFL players to have attended Milton College.
+Kreig played college football at Milton College, a now-defunct small private college in Milton, Wisconsin.
+He began as the 7th-string quarterback for his school's NAIA team, the Wildcats.
+Given the opportunity to play in the fourth game of his freshman season, he completed four passes, three of them for touchdowns and continued to play well enough to start for the rest of his college career.
+He and Dave Kraayeveld (who also played for the Seattle Seahawks) are the only NFL players to have attended Milton College.

 Professional career

-In 19 seasons, Krieg played in 213 games, completed 58.5 percent of his passes (3,105 of 5,311) for 38,147 passing yards, 261 touchdowns, 199 interceptions and an 81.5 rating.
+In 19 seasons, Krieg played in 213 games, and completed 58.5 percent of his passes (3,105 of 5,311) for 38,147 passing yards, 261 touchdowns, 199 interceptions and an 81.5 rating.
 He also had 417 rushing attempts for 1,261 yards and 13 touchdowns and 3 pass receptions for 10 yards.
-His regular season career win–loss record is 98-77.
+His regular season career win–loss record is 98–77.

 Dave Krieg played in 12 postseason games (9 as a starter), and completed 51.1 percent of his passes (144 for 282) for 1,895 passing yards, 11 touchdowns, 10 interceptions and a 70.86 rating.
 He also had 17 rushing attempts for 20 yards and 1 touchdown.

-Seattle Seahawks (1980–91)
+Seattle Seahawks

 Undrafted in 1980, Krieg tried out for the Seahawks and caught on as a third-string quarterback.
 He saw the field only once, taking a few snaps with two incompletions in the final game in 1980, the Seahawks' ninth straight loss in a disappointing 4–12 season in which they lost all eight home games.

 By the middle of the 1981 season, Krieg overtook Sam Adkins on the depth chart to become the Seahawks' second-string quarterback.
 When injuries sidelined Jim Zorn late in the season, Krieg started the last three games and played well, helping the team record two of its six wins that year.
 In his first NFL start against the New York Jets on December 6, Krieg ran for one touchdown and threw for two others, including a 57-yard game-winning completion to Steve Largent.

 Krieg began the strike-shortened 1982 season as the Seahawks' starting quarterback and played respectably until a thumb injury sidelined him for several weeks.
 Zorn reclaimed his former role, but played inconsistently.
 When Zorn continued to struggle in the final game of the season, Coach Mike McCormack inserted Krieg, who rallied Seattle to a victory over the Denver Broncos.